 e) One course that is either a VIS studio course or an ART course covering any period of study.

 Junior Independent Work

 In the fall, students will be assigned one adviser and will have at least three studio visits with secondary elect advisers chosen from the Program in Visual Arts faculty.
 Each student is also assigned a studio work space in the Room 401 loft of the Lewis Center.
 In lieu of writing a fall paper, students will conceive and produce a 32-page artist’s book for their fall independent work.
 The independent work is done in consultation with each student’s advisers, their peers, and the director of the program.
 The advisers’ spring term grade for the junior independent work represents an evaluation of the entire year’s studio work.
 The junior independent work is exhibited in a group show at the end of the junior spring term.

-Senior Independent Work — The Creative Thesis.
-In the fall, students enroll in VIS 416 Senior Thesis Seminar are assigned one adviser and select one adviser from the Program in Visual Arts faculty, and complete the Certificate Adviser Approval Form.
-Students are assigned shared, semi-private studios on the second floor of the Lewis Center.
-The creative thesis work is done in consultation with the student’s advisers and their peers, and with the entire visual arts faculty in open studios.
+In the fall, students enroll in VIS 416 Senior Thesis Seminar, are assigned one adviser and select one adviser from the Program in Visual Arts faculty.
+Students are assigned shared, semiprivate studios on the second floor of the Lewis Center.
+The creative thesis work is done in consultation with the student’s advisers, their peers, and the director of the program.
 Students present their work in an exhibition during the spring term, usually a two-person show with another certificate student or Program 2 student.
 The grade for the senior independent work represents an evaluation of the entire year’s studio work and is the average of two grades: (1) the average of the grades given by the student’s advisers and (2) the average of the grades given by the rest of the visual arts faculty who view the senior exhibition.